CAPTAIN BETTY CRUMP

 Administration Police Planner

 Captain Betty Crump began her career with the Concord Police Department in 1990.
-She is a Concord native, mother and grandmother.
+She is a Concord native, wife, mother and grandmother.
 Captain Crump's decision to become an officer was driven by the impact of drugs and violence in the community.
 She lived in public housing at the time and wanted to get involved to make a difference.

 Captain Crump started her career as a patrol officer, and assisted with undercover drug and prostitution operations.
 In 1993, she was assigned to work in the Sidestown-Shankletown Community as part of the newly formed COP (Community-Oriented Police) Unit.
 Later in 1995, her interest in working with youth lead her to become a DARE (Drug Abuse Resistance Education) Officer and a School Resource Officer.
 She remained in that assignment until 1999, when she was assigned as the Crime Prevention Specialist.